 “Numa knows… Mingo says it’s brighter than day!… they have bumble bees there too.”-Eva

 “Who’s Mingo honey?”-Nell

 “My best friend!”-Eva

 In Mississippi, Eileen Baral plays little Eva Snyder who has become an orphan and goes to live with her old maid aunt Nell Snyder who doesn’t approve of Eva’s imaginary playmates.
 Nell is played by the wonderful Margaret Leighton and Eva’s Grandfather who is the aging Captain King Snyder is played by Carl Benton Reid.
-The house is of course seen to by the dark skinned local folk, Suse played by the marvelous Juanita Moore who believes more in Eva’s imaginary world than her bitter, repressed aunt, and her husband Jesse played by Joel Fluellen.
+Suse is played by the marvelous Juanita Moore who believes more in Eva’s imaginary world than her bitter, repressed aunt and her husband Jesse played by Joel Fluellen.
 Numa is played by Lila Perry.
 Nell stays in the old house and decides to look after Eva out of a sense of duty.

 Nell does claim to hear two voices coming from Eva’s room but suspects that it must be one of the local girls.
 Eva hates her aunt and she and Nell develop a power of the wills.
 Hovering over the house is a forceful conflict over control and it warns Nell that if she makes Numa go away, Eva will have to go to “Where the Woodbine Twineth.”